-I know it’s not 9 days of a novena, but the gospel readings for the 7th week of Easter prepare us for the feast of Pentecost very well.
+I know it’s not 9 days of a novena, but the gospel readings and other prayers for the 7th week of Easter prepare us for the feast of Pentecost very well.
 From Monday to Thursday they bring us to the Supper Room where Jesus spoke to his disciples.
 We can hear his promises to them made to us too.

 Friday and Saturday they take us to the Sea of Galilee where Jesus, after his resurrection, forgave Peter for his denial and called him to “feed my sheep.”
 All the disciples shared Peter’s forgiveness and call.
 Now, we do too.

 Monday the disciples say confidently, “Now you are talking plainly, and not in any figure of speech.
 Now we realize that you know everything and that you do not need to have anyone question you.
 Because of this we believe that you came from God.”

 Now they know the full plan of God, now they see without “figures of speech.”
 “Do you believe now?”
 Jesus says, “Behold, the hour is coming and has arrived when each of you will be scattered to his own home and you will leave me alone.”